Durgaprasad2408/Connect/README.md

 - Comprehensive user profiles with professional information
 - Profile photo upload and management via Cloudinary
 - Profile updates with real-time validation
-- User search and discovery features
+- Share posts with your Friends and Family

 ### 📝 Post Management
 - Create, edit, and delete professional posts
 - Rich text content support
 - Image and media file uploads
 - Real-time post interactions
-- Post engagement tracking
+- Share posts with your Friends and Family

 ### 🌐 Real-time Features
 - Live notifications for connections and posts